 Once Fellows have been accepted to the program, submitted the non-refundable deposit, and have not opted to defer, they will be enrolled in the program.
-The first payment is due on the day of enrollment.
+The first payment is due 2 weeks before the first day of enrollment.
 This date will be communicated to Fellows by the Director, ASPMF.